Get the word out.

 Jim is the author of “Who Killed the Candy Lady?’ an investigation of the disappearance and presumed murder of candy heiress Helen Brach, Chicago’s longest unsolved murder mystery.
 He is a lifelong and long-suffering Chicago Cubs fan—until 2016, that is, when his Cubbies won it all.

-Rebecca is responsible for the implementation of the group’s marketing and business development strategies.
-She also serves as project manager on much of our client work, ensuring that projects are tracking on schedule and the client’s needs are being met.
+Rebecca is responsible for the group’s growth strategy, operations, marketing and business development.
+Rebecca often joins fellow consultants on internal communications projects where she assists with benchmark studies, focus groups and vehicle analysis.
+She also oversees project management of large-scale client work, ensuring that projects are tracking on schedule and the client’s needs are being met.

 Previously, Rebecca was a senior internal communications analyst at the Federal Reserve Bank of Chicago, where she managed special projects, Town Halls and leadership meetings, employee award programs and contributed news stories to the Bank’s intranet site.